nbetts/fractals/README.md

 Keyboard:
-use the WASD keys and mouse to move the camera
+use the WASD keys and mouse to move the camera use the IJKL keys to move the light source
 F = toggle faces
 N = toggle normals
 SPACE = regenerate fractal